architect/arc.codes/public/primitives/cdn.md

 # CDN
 ## Add a content delivery network with AWS CloudFront

-The most mature and powerful content delivery network is AWS CloudFront.
+One of the most mature and powerful content delivery networks is AWS CloudFront.
 [Read more on the official AWS docs.](https://aws.amazon.com/cloudfront/features/?nc=sn&loc=2)

 ---